KabbAmine/vCoolor.vim/README.md

     :VCoolorR		" For rgb color insertion
     :VCoolorH		" For hsl color insertion

+You can toggle between lower/upper case for the returned hex color with:

+	:VCase

 Also, I've used some color conversion commands for debug purpose but I finally decided to keep them in the plugin, they may be useful.

 Here they are with exemples to understand how they work: